Maurice Ndour

-Maurice Daly Ndour (born June 18, 1992) is a Senegalese professional basketball player for Pallacanestro Brescia of the Lega Basket Serie A (LBA).
+Maurice Daly Ndour (born June 18, 1992) is a Senegalese professional basketball player who most recently played for Pallacanestro Brescia of the Lega Basket Serie A (LBA).
 He played college basketball for the Ohio Bobcats and has represented the Senegalese national team, where he participated in the 2014 FIBA Basketball World Cup.

 Early life

 Ndour, a Senegalese native, was born in Sindia and raised in M'Bour where he played soccer and basketball as a youth.
 During his teenage years, he was noticed playing in a local basketball tournament and was asked if he'd like to play high school basketball in Japan.
 For his sophomore, junior and senior years, Ndour attended Okayama Gakugeikan High School where he was an all-Okayama MVP honoree and all-star selection in 2009 and 2010.

 College career

 After graduating from Okayama Gakugeikan in 2011, Ndour moved to the United States where he enrolled at Monroe College and played two seasons for the Mustangs.
 He was a two-time NJCAA All-Region selection and finished his two-year career at Monroe with 848 points, placing him eighth on the all-time Mustang scoring list.
 He averaged 9.4 points, 6.4 rebounds and 2.4 blocks per game as a freshman in 2011–12, and 16.2 points, 10.5 rebounds and 2.3 blocks per game as a sophomore in 2012–13.

 In 2013, Ndour transferred to Ohio University where he spent his final two college seasons playing for the Bobcats.
 As a junior in 2013–14, he averaged 13.8 points and 7.0 rebounds in 36 games, and earned second-team All-Mid-American Conference and NABC All-District 14 second team honors.
 As a senior in 2014–15, he again earned second-team All-MAC honors after averaging 16.0 points, 8.3 rebounds and 2.3 blocks per game.